 I love it when people die.
-Specifically when an ornery old bastard whose family hated him dies, because they own the best shit, and I want to get my hands on it.
+Specifically when the dead guy was an ornery old bastard whose family hated him, because those guys own the best shit, and I want to get my hands on it.

-I got to know one such vendor from Düsseldorf named Winnie who, like almost all flea market vendors, worked dually as an estate liquidator.
-When an old fucker croaks, the surviving family will hire estate liquidators to remove all belongings and furnishing from his home in order to sell the property.
-Winnie noted that happy families will keep all the good shit like Davenports, credenzas, love letters, and sentimental photo albums, but unhappy families will just want to get rid of the entire lot.
+I got to know one such vendor from Düsseldorf named Winnie who, like almost all flea market vendors, also worked as an estate liquidator.
+These are the people hired by families to remove all belongings and furnishing from a deceased person's home in order to sell the property.
+Winnie told me that happy families will keep all the good shit like Davenports, credenzas, love letters, and sentimental photo albums, but unhappy families will just want to get rid of the entire lot.
 And included in Winnie's fee is the right to do what he wishes with the belongings.
-Once he's sold all the big items on eBay like refrigerators and Chesterfields, he sells the smaller stuff, like china tea sets and old radios at the flea market.
+Once he's sold all the big items like refrigerators and Chesterfields on eBay, he hawks the smaller stuff, like china tea sets and old radios, at the flea market.

 What that means for sickos like me is that I get to buy the weird shit that these people kept secret in their hidden drawers for years.
-Shut-ins, hoarders, agoraphobics, sex offenders, and Nazis are a rare and special find, and without fail, my brain gets off when I do discover them.
+Shut-ins, hoarders, agoraphobics, sex offenders, and Nazis are rare and special finds, and without fail, my brain gets off when I discover them.

-Then there was the postcard from the 1938 Third Reich Party Conference in Nuremberg, signed "Heil Hitler" on the back, and came with a sheet of perforated stamps featuring Adolf in profile.
+Then there was the postcard from the 1938 Third Reich Party Conference in Nuremberg, signed "Heil Hitler" on the back, which came with a sheet of perforated stamps featuring Adolf in profile.
 The caption read, "He who wants to save the people must think heroically."
-When put into context, that is a pretty serious mindfuck.

-When I moved to Berlin, my favourite flea market was held at Rathaus Schöneberg, where I bought several wallet-size photographs from someone's personal family album.
+When I moved to Berlin, my favorite flea market was held at Rathaus Schöneberg, where I bought several wallet-size photographs from someone's personal family album.
 One featured a Nazi propaganda parade.
-In it, you can clearly see swastika flags hanging from the buildings and bunting, and all spectators are giving the Hitler salute as the soldiers parade through the village.
-Another photograph clearly features low-level officers seig heiling in line, shovels by their sides.
+In it, you can clearly see swastika flags hanging from the buildings and bunting, and spectators are Sieg Heiling as the soldiers parade through the village.
+Another photograph clearly features low-level officers saluting in line, shovels by their sides.
 What they were digging with those shovels, one need not imagine.

 Another photograph showed a family of children waving hello from a window, the swastika flag clearly visible beside them.
-The photograph was dated March 1933, only two months after the party came to power, so you can see just how quickly Nazi propaganda took hold of the city.
+The photograph was dated March 1933, only two months after the Nazi Party came to power, so you can see just how quickly that propaganda took hold of the city.
 Buying these items from Rathaus Schöneberg struck me as rather ironic, as this is where John F. Kennedy gave his famous "Ich bin ein Berliner" speech.

-There were endless hardcover first-edition copies of Mein Kampf strewn about the vendor's tables.
+There were endless hardcover first-edition copies of Mein Kampf strewn about the vendors' tables.
 There was the SS typewriter that was manufactured with a special key featuring the SS symbol.
-There were Third Reich medals of honour, and I once even found an entire Wehrmacht uniform in pristine condition for sale.
+There were Third Reich medals of honor, and I once even found an entire Wehrmacht uniform in pristine condition for sale.

-To sell or purchase Nazi memorabilia in Germany is not illegal, however the display of the swastika is, so most of these items were buried at the bottom of the boxes, forcing me to dig.
-Otherwise, the swastika was covered with a small sticker.
+Oddly, to sell or purchase Nazi memorabilia in Germany is not illegal, but displaying the swastika is—so most of these items were buried at the bottom of the boxes, forcing me to dig.
+In some cases, the swastika was covered with a small sticker.

 The vendors at the flea markets at Rathaus Schöneberg, Boxhagener Platz, and Ferhberlinner Platz in Berlin all began to recognize me after a while: that weird Canadian who bought the Nazi stuff.
 They couldn't understand my fascination; after all, they were used to seeing this shit.
-Most Germans have parents or grandparents who fought in the war or supported the Nazi party.
-So in any German household, it would be easy to find this stuff buried in a drawer.
+Most Germans have parents or grandparents who fought in the war or supported the Nazis.
+In many German households, it would be easy to find this stuff buried in a drawer.

-Everything in the 1930s had to carry a Nazi stamp: from birth certificates to driver's licenses to teaching permits.
+Everything in the 1930s had to carry a Nazi stamp, from birth certificates to driver's licenses to teaching permits.
 They all bore the eagle gripping the swastika.
 What they don't understand is that, for Canadians, this is not something we ever see.
 When we learn about World War II and the Holocaust in school, it is always something that happened on the other side of the planet a million years ago.
 We never see swastikas or Hitler stamps.
-So when a Canadian gets the chance to stand in the place where books were burned, where war was declared, and to hold a relic from the most infamous incident the modern world has ever seen, it grips us very viscerally.
-For me, these items are dark, disturbing, mysterious, haunting, and powerful.
-Which, at its worst, is also how I view sex.
+So when a Canadian gets the chance to stand in the place where books were burned, where war was declared, and to hold a relic from one of the most frightening eras of modern times, it grips us with an undeniable power.
+For me, these items are dark, disturbing, mysterious, haunting, and impossible to ignore.

-As for my clusterfuck of Nazi items, I keep those tucked away in a drawer where I hope they will remain, until an estate liquidator smelling of mud and BO comes into my room and wonders what kind of person I was.
+As for my Nazi items, I keep those tucked away in a drawer where I hope they will remain until an estate liquidator smelling of mud and BO comes into my room and wonders what kind of person I was.

 Follow Christine Estima on Twitter.